0xDegenDeveloper/GoL2/tests/README.md

 ### Next,

-Open [this python script](./contracts/nft/uri_svg_testing/ex.py) and at the top of the file paste in the output:
+Open [this python script](./contracts/nft/uri_svg_testing/ex.py) and edit the top of the file like so:

 ```
 cairo_output = """